Juk3n/QuizApp/README.md

 This message shows up at the beginning.<br>
 ![alt text](GetQuestionsFolderMessageBox.png)<br>
 You have to write a path to folder, where are all the questions.
-You have to remember to change all '\\' to '/', becouse didn't implement that yet.<br>
+You have to remember to change all '\\' to '/', because I haven't implemented that yet.<br>

 <b>Naming Questions</b><br>
 Each questions must have been written in it's own text file.
-These files should be name as follows:
+These files should be named as follows:
 <i>Question(number).txt</i>(without '()')

 <b>Question Template</b><br>